emqx/emqx-docs/en_US/access-control/authn/http.md

 - **HTTP Pipelining** (optional): Input a positive integer to specify the maximum number of HTTP requests that can be sent without waiting for a response; default value: **100**.
 - **Request Timeout** (optional): Specify the waiting period before EMQX assumes the request is timed out.
 Units supported include milliseconds, second, minute, and hour.

 **TLS Configuration**: Turn on the toggle switch if you want to enable TLS.
+For more information on enabling TLS, see [Network and TLS](../../network/overview.md).

 **Authentication configuration**: